Battle of Calatafimi: Battle

 The battle started at 1.30 pm and was over in three hours after Landi's men ran out of ammunition and retreated.

-The battle was inconclusive, but served to boost the morale of the Mille and, at the same time, depress the Neapolitans, who, ill guided with their often corrupted officers, started to feel themselves abandoned.
+The battle was inconclusive, but served to boost the morale of the Mille and, at the same time, depress the Neapolitans, who, ill led with their often corrupted officers, started to feel themselves abandoned.
 During the battle, Garibaldi is said to have uttered the famous battle cry "Qui si fa l'Italia o si muore" ("Here we make Italy, or we die").

 Aftermath

 On 17 May, following the battle's success, Garibaldi continued his advance on Palermo.

 With the help of a popular insurrection, on 27 May Garibaldi began the Siege of Palermo, the island's capital.
-The city was defended by some 18,000 men, but they were under the confused and timid command of general Ferdinando Lanza, aged 75, and on 30 May Garibaldi's forces took Palermo.
+The city was defended by some 18,000 men, but they were under the confused and timid command of general Ferdinando Lanza, aged 72, and on 30 May Garibaldi's forces took Palermo.